pawank53/Javascript/README.md

     A for-of loop cannot be used directly with objects because objects are not inherently iterable.
 However, you can use a for-of loop in conjunction with Object.keys(), Object.values(), or Object.entries() to iterate over an object’s keys, values, or key-value pairs.

+                                            OBJECT

+1. What is an object in JavaScript?

+    An object is a complex data structure that allows you to store collections of data.
+It is used to group related data and functionality together, consisting of properties (key-value pairs) and methods (functions).

+2. How do you create an object in JavaScript?

+    You can create an object using object literals, the new Object() syntax, or by using constructor functions and classes.

+3. What is an object literal?

+    An object literal is a comma-separated list of key-value pairs wrapped in curly braces.
+It is the most common way to create objects.

+4. How do you access object properties?

+    You can access object properties using dot notation or bracket notation.
+Dot notation is typically used when you know the exact name of the property, while bracket notation is useful when the property name is dynamic or not a valid identifier.

+5. How do you add or modify properties in an object?

+    You can add or modify properties using dot notation or bracket notation.
+Assign the new value to the property, whether it exists or not.

+6. How do you delete properties from an object?

+    You can delete properties using the delete operator, which removes the property from the object.

+7. How do objects in JavaScript differ from primitive data types?

+    Objects in JavaScript are mutable and can store multiple values as properties and methods, while primitive data types (like numbers, strings, and booleans) are immutable and represent a single value.

+8. What is the role of constructors in JavaScript object creation?

+    Constructors are functions used to create and initialize objects.
+When called with the new keyword, a constructor function creates a new object and assigns properties and methods to it based on the parameters passed.

+9. What is prototype inheritance in JavaScript?

+    Prototype inheritance allows JavaScript objects to inherit properties and methods from another object.
+Every JavaScript object has a prototype, and objects can access properties and methods defined on their prototype chain.

+10. How does the this keyword function in JavaScript objects?

+    The this keyword refers to the object on which a method is called.
+It dynamically binds to the context of the current execution, allowing methods to access and manipulate the object’s properties.

+11. How does object destructuring work in JavaScript?

+    Object destructuring is a syntax that allows you to extract properties from an object and assign them to variables in a single statement.
+It provides a concise way to unpack values from objects and can improve code readability.

+                                                    JSON

+1. What is JSON and why is it used?

+    JSON (JavaScript Object Notation) is a lightweight data-interchange format that is easy for humans to read and write and easy for machines to parse and generate.
+It is widely used for transmitting data between a server and web application as a text string.

+2. How do you create a JSON object?

+    You create a JSON object by enclosing key-value pairs within curly braces {}, where keys are always strings and values can be any valid JSON data type (string, number, object, array, boolean, or null).

+3. How do you access values in a JSON object?

+    You can access values in a JSON object using either dot notation (jsonData.key) or bracket notation (jsonData['key']).
+Dot notation is used when you know the key beforehand, while bracket notation is useful when the key is dynamic or stored in a variable.

+4. How do you loop through a JSON object in JavaScript?

+    You can loop through a JSON object using a for...in loop in JavaScript.
+This allows you to iterate over the keys of the object and access each corresponding value.

+    Example:

+        for (let key in jsonData) {
+            console.log(key + ": " + jsonData[key]);
+        }
+5. How do you convert a JSON string to a JavaScript object?

+    To convert a JSON-formatted string into a JavaScript object, you use the JSON.parse() method.
+This method takes a JSON string as input and returns a JavaScript object.

+    Example:

+        let jsonString = '{"name": "John", "age": 30}';
+        let jsonObject = JSON.parse(jsonString);
+        console.log(jsonObject.name);

+6. What is the difference between primitive data types and objects in JavaScript?

+    Primitive data types (Number, String, Boolean, null, undefined, and Symbol) are immutable and store single values, while objects are mutable and can store collections of key-value pairs.
+Primitives are compared by value, whereas objects are compared by reference.

+7. How do you clone an object in JavaScript?

+    To clone an object in JavaScript, you can use various methods such as the spread operator {…obj}, Object.assign({}, obj), or for a deep copy, JSON.parse(JSON.stringify(obj)).
+Each method has different implications based on the depth and complexity of the object.